Claim Check-Worthiness Detection: How Well do LLMs Grasp Annotation Guidelines?

+The global spread of information, coupled with mis- and disinformation, is increasing the demand for fact-checking \citep{un2022disinfo, undp2023disinfo}, highlighting the need for automation.
+However, complete automation may not be ideal; for instance, PolitiFact, which used ChatGPT to verify previously fact-checked claims, faced issues like inconsistency, knowledge limitations, and misleading confidence \citep{poynter2023gpt}.
+Nevertheless, they see potential in language models for assisting fact-checkers, particularly in identifying claims worth verifying.
+Similarly, FullFact has highlighted the lack of effective claim selection tools as a major workflow challenge \citep{fullfact}.

-Automating fact-checking is becoming crucial in response to rising amounts of data and disinformation.
-Fact-checking is typically done on claims -- to warrant fact-checking, a claim must be both \emph{factual} (i.e., related to purported facts) and \emph{check-worthy} (i.e., of interest to society).
+To warrant fact-checking, a claim must be both \emph{factual} (i.e., related to purported facts) and \emph{check-worthy} (i.e., of interest to society).
 The NLP tasks of identifying factual and check-worthy claims are known as \emph{claim detection} (CD) and \emph{claim check-worthiness detection} (CW), respectively.
-While both tasks are typically defined as classification tasks, CW can also be framed as a ranking task, mimicking the prioritization process employed by fact-checking organizations \citep{fullfact}.
+The tasks make up the first component of the automatic fact-checking pipeline.
+While both are typically defined as classification tasks, CW can also be framed as a ranking task, mimicking the prioritization process employed by fact-checking organizations.